-As seat of government and international centre of peace and justice The Hague has always had a strong attraction to secret agents, spies and shady characters.
-Join the ‘The Hague Spy Walk’ and hear about The Hague as a city of spies.
-Walk together with historian Edwin Ruis through pretty neighbourhoods along addresses of spies and secret services.
-Hear at the spot what they were up to or how they ended.
+As the unofficial capital of the Netherlands The Hague has always had an attraction to secret agents, spies and shady characters.
+Join the ‘The Hague Spy Walk’ and hear more about them.
+Walk together with historian Edwin Ruis through pretty 'off-the-track' neighbourhoods along addresses of spies and secret services.
+Hear what they were up to and how they ended.

 Information about the The Hague Spy Walk:

 Start: 13.00 hrs. on a Friday, Saturday or Sunday.

 Necessary: healthy legs and ov-chipcard (we will take a short tram ride and you will need to get back).

 The English spoken walk is only available for group bookings from 6 persons or more.
 It is possible to cycle the tour.
 For more information please contact me here.